We have detected Lahore as your city

 3. Consuming Caffeinated Beverages

-For non-habitual caffeine consumers, drinking a mug of hot tea or coffee can actually relieve your headache symptoms and improve your mood.
+For non-habitual caffeine consumers, drinking a mug of hot tea or coffee can relieve your headache symptoms and improve your mood.

 4. De-Stress Yourself